rixx/twitch-tools/rewards/etymology.md

   unsure origin: could be from cynn (-> kin), and therefore leader of people or from old germanic word for noble birth. much debate among sociology based historian speculations BUT but the originally used word: þeoden (king, chief of tribe)
-- "ear" has strong PIE roots as many fundamental words do.
-Ohr, øre, aus (greek), auris, ausis (lithuanian)
-  unrelated: an ear of corn, west saxon æher, related to ähre, Latin acus (chaff), greek akoste (barley) – all generally from *ak, pointy thing (-> acid, acute, exACerbated) etc
 - atone: literally just at-one, originally "reconcile" (reparations/making up for only starting 1600s) modelled explicitly after adunare/adunamentum for atonement! theology blah
-- wax as in waxing moon: still alive in german, wachsen. from PIE *weg/*aug, leading to very recognisable greek auxein (increase), which in turn is related to augmentare, augment, August, author(ity), and even,lmao, waist (via waest, where the body grows)
 - Tryst: via Old French tristre, waiting place: 14c English as appointment to meet at a specific time/date.
 From proto-Germanic *treuwaz 'having good faith': in German Treue, loyalty.
 PIE root *deru, solid/steadfast: also into trust, true, truce, truth, durable/endure/duration/duress, tree(in english, irish, slavic!), Latin durus hard.
-- unguent/unction: from latin unctio, same meaning: from a PIE root *ongw-.
-From the same word the Swiss word for butter: Anke
-- chernobyl: name of wormwood and similar plants, literally "black grass". cherno/chorno is proto-slavic čьrnъ black, PIE root is *kers-no: black, dark, and in Sanskrit: krshnah, Krishna: the Black One (avatar of vishnu)
 - pale: from latin pallere (to be pale), via old french. also the root of pallor, pallid, ….
 In old french, the word for turning pale was apalir: hence appal